-The 12th International Conference on Nonlinear Mathematics and Physics (NoLineal 2020) will take place at the Escuela Técnica Superior de Ingenieros de Minas y Energía, of the Universidad Politécnica de Madrid, placed at Madrid city center.
+The 12th International Conference on Nonlinear Mathematics and Physics (NoLineal 20-21) will be an online conference organized at the Escuela Técnica Superior de Ingenieros de Minas y Energía, of the Universidad Politécnica de Madrid, placed at Madrid city center.

 A few words about the Escuela Técnica Superior de Ingenieros de Minas y Energía …